Stefanie Vögele: 2015

 Vögele began the year at the Shenzhen Open.
 She lost in the first round to compatriot, eighth seed, and eventual finalist Timea Bacsinszky.
-Vögele played at the Sydney International where she defeated Australian wildcard Arina Rodionova in the first round of qualifying, 6–2, 6–3.
-In the second round, Vögele lost to Lesia Tsurenko.
-At the Australian Open, she defeated Pauline Parmentier in the first round 6–1, 3–6, 6–2, before she was beaten by Caroline Garcia.
+Vögele played at the Sydney International where she defeated Australian wildcard Arina Rodionova in the first round of qualifying, 6–2, 6–3, before losing to Lesia Tsurenko.
+At the Australian Open, she defeated Pauline Parmentier in the first round but then was beaten by Caroline Garcia.

 At the Thailand Open, Vögele lost in the first round to seventh seed Monica Puig.
 Seeded 11th for qualifying at Dubai, Vögele lost in the first round to Misa Eguchi.
 She qualified for the Qatar Open by defeating Yuliya Beygelzimer, Francesca Schiavone, and Yulia Putintseva.
 But in the first round, she lost to Karolína Plíšková.
 At the Malaysian Open, Vögele lost in the first round to sixth seed Kurumi Nara.
 Seeded 17th for qualifying at the Miami Open, Vögele qualified for the main draw by defeating Shahar Pe'er and Zhu Lin.
 In the first round, she beat Kirsten Flipkens 6–2, 6–2.
 In the second round, Vögele lost to 12th seed and eventual finalist Carla Suárez Navarro.

 Vögele began her clay-court season at Charleston again with a first-round loss, to Yaroslava Shvedova.
 Seeded 16th for qualifying at the Madrid Open, she defeated wildcard Olga Sáez Larrabut in the final round, but lost to seventh seed Mirjana Lučić-Baroni.
 At the Nürnberger Versicherungscup, Vögele defeated qualifier Renata Voráčová in the first round; in the second round, she lost to seventh seed Kurumi Nara.
 At the French Open, she lost in the first round to Vitalia Diatchenko.
-At the $100k tournament in Marseille, Vögele lost in the first round to Maryna Zanevska.
+At the $100k tournament in Marseille, Vögele lost in round one to Maryna Zanevska.

 In the grass-court season, at the first edition of the Nottingham Open, she was beaten by Lučić-Baroni in the first round.
 At Birmingham, Vögele lost in the first round of qualifying to Çağla Büyükakçay.
 At Wimbledon, she lost in the first round to 21st seed Madison Keys, in three sets.

 Vögele then played at the $100k tournament in Contrexéville and defeated Lara Michel in the first round and Jeļena Ostapenko in the second.
 In the quarterfinals, Vögele lost to Teliana Pereira.
 At the Bucharest Open, she lost in the first round to Anna Tatishvili.
 At the Gastein Ladies, she was defeated in the first round by Johanna Larsson, 6–2, 6–2.
 At the Baku Cup, Vögele lost in the first round to second seed Karin Knapp.